21 Powerful Journal Prompts for Self Discovery

 We often take on too much responsibility that is not ours.
 Not just tasks, but also emotions and dreams.
 While there is a fine balance between not taking enough and taking too much responsibility.
 If you get clear about what is really yours it is easier to see the balance.
 Then you can start to set boundaries where you are taking more responsibility than you need to.

 Are you constantly asking if you have done something right?
-Worried you are making a wrong decision so you seek advice - all the time?
-This need to be validated before action can block your growth.
-Explore why you don't think you can make decisions.
+Worried, you are making the wrong decision, so you seek advice – all the time?
+Explore why you don’t think you can make decisions.
 Is it from past mistakes?
 Were you not given the opportunity to try things on your own?
-Finding the issues can help you start to make your own decisions!
+Finding the issues can help you to make your own decisions!

 What matter the most to me?